Cumulative Games: Who is the current player?: Discussion

-\paragraph{Can we have non-trivial game comparison for self-interest Cumulative Games?} If one aspires big equivalence classes of games, in the spirit of Normal play theory, then it would have to be defined with respect to a given player $p$, as we do in Definition~\ref{def:comp}.
+\paragraph{Can we have non-trivial game comparison for self-interest {\sc Cumulative Game}s?} If one aspires big equivalence classes of games, in the spirit of normal play theory, then it would have to be defined with respect to a given player $p$, as we do in Definition~\ref{def:comp}.
 For this to be interesting, one would most likely have to restrict the class of games, and the first step would be to find a class of games such that the equivalence class of $\vec 0$ is non-trivial.
-Indeed, a first step in this direction has been taken in that Normal play CGT is bridged with Scoring-play CGT in a useful restriction of the full class of Scoring Games \cite{St} to the class of Guaranteed Scoring \cite{LNS,LNNS} in which Normal play is order embedded; the full class has only the trivial neutral element, whereas for Guaranteed Scoring the equivalence class of neutral elements contain all 0s of Normal play.
-This recent Scoring-play development started with Ettinger's seminal Ph.D thesis \cite{E}; he extended the Milnor-type positional (nonnegative incentive scoring play) games to include so-called zugzwangs (where no player wants to start), a common concept in recreational play.
+Indeed, a first step in this direction has been taken in that normal play CGT is bridged with scoring-play CGT in a useful restriction of the full class of scoring games \cite{St} to the class of guaranteed scoring \cite{LNS,LNNS} in which normal play is order embedded; the full class has only the trivial neutral element, whereas for guaranteed scoring the equivalence class of neutral elements contain all 0s of Normal play.
+This recent scoring-play development started with Ettinger's seminal Ph.D thesis \cite{E}; he extended the Milnor-type positional (nonnegative incentive scoring-play) games to include so-called zugzwangs (where no player wants to start), a common concept in recreational play.

-\paragraph{Solve wealth play} Wealth play as introduced in the Prologue is a partizan Normal play 2-player game, and it is {\em all small} (if one player has a move, then the other player has a move) if we assume that all heaps start with cumulations at least $(1,1)$ (and otherwise it is trivial).
+\paragraph{Solve Wealth Pebbles.} {\sc Wealth Pebbles} P6 is a partizan normal play two-player game, and it is {\em all small} (if one player has a move, then the other player has a move) if we assume that all heaps start with cumulations at least $(1,1)$ (and otherwise it is trivial).
 Hence, in the context of a disjunctive sum of games, the notion of atomic weights \cite{BCG, Si} will readily arrive as a tool.
 Thus, a first step to characterize these games would be to determine heap sizes atomic weights as a function of the players current cumulations.
 Atomic weights are a rough measure of how many times you can afford to `pass' (or wait) in any given component.
-Of course, if you lead by a certain amount in one component, then a move there is not urgent, but it could be more useful to accumulate more wealth (which here corresponds to `ability to wait') in a neighboring game component, and this is the essence of atomic weigh play (roughly, if your atomic weight is two steps ahead, then you are safe for winning).
-We propose this game, as a step forward to develop an economic branch of classical CGT.
+Of course, if you lead by a certain amount in one component, then a move there is not urgent, but it could be more useful to accumulate more wealth in a neighboring game component.
+We propose this game among others as a step forward to develop an economic branch of classical CGT.
+A recent preprint \cite{Ankita} studies a variation of P6 with arbitrary hot positions, called {\sc Robin Hood}.